 According to Liebowitz, the main priority when saving is to build an emergency fund that holds enough money to cover six months of expenses.
 Although it sounds like a lofty task, she's got the saving tips to help you get there.
-It's a simple 50/15/5 rule, in which you spend no more than 50% of your income on the essentials (think rent and car insurance), put 15% of your income in retirement savings—yes, that 401(k) contribution really is worth it—and build your emergency fund with another 5% of your takehome pay (you'll hardly notice it's gone).
+It's a simple 50/15/5 rule, in which you spend no more than 50 percent of your income on the essentials (think rent and car insurance), put 15 percent of your income in retirement savings—yes, that 401(k) contribution really is worth it—and build your emergency fund with another 5 percent of your take-home pay (you'll hardly notice it's gone).
 Anything that remains after you've accounted for these essentials and savings is fair game to spend on whatever makes you happy, whether that's building a vacation fund, investing, or simply going out on the town.

 Of course, these are only guidelines.
 If you live in a city like New York, L.A., or San Francisco, you may have to pay more for the essentials, leaving less left over for savings and fun money.
 However, no matter how outrageous your rent, with Liebowitz's simple saving tips, you can still stash away some extra cash and bounce back from an overindulgent summer.
 Trust me, it's far less painful than seeing the dentist after putting it off.